 Withdrawal: The person is restless or irritable when attempting to cut down or stop gambling

-Escape: The person gambles as a way of escaping from problems or of relieving a dysphoric mood (e.g., feelings of helplessness, guilt, anxiety, depression)
+Escape: The person gambles as a way of escaping from problems or to relieve a dysphoric mood (e.g., feelings of helplessness, guilt, anxiety, depression)

 Chasing: After losing money gambling, the person often returns another day to get even (“chasing” one’s losses)